 The Rules of Assessment are used to calculate your results.
-There is a main set of rules for Masters and other postgraduate award courses, but some departments also have additional variations which can be found alongside the Rules of Assessment for your year of entry.
+There is a main set of rules for 3 year and 4 year courses, but some departments also have additional variations to the rules, which must be met.
+These are published alongside the Rules of Assessment for your year of study.